bretgithub/works/README.md

 Bret

-## PlantR App Project - React Native
+## PlantR App Project - React Native, Node, MongoDB
 Ever think your green thumb isn't so green?
 Hate the idea of going away and possibly starving your plants, or if you're like me, you need a reminder to water your plants and even then sometimes forget?
 Fret no more, we have built an easy to use app to take the guesswork and worry away!

-This was a group project using React Native to automatically water your plants from your phone using a Raspberry Pi, arduinos, water pumps, hoses, a water receptacle, and of course...water and plants to water.
+The project used React Native for the mobile app, Node and MongoDB for the backend and database.
+For the app and watering system to function the user has a main controller (Raspberry Pi) and a watering devices(Arduino) for each plant to be watered, that syncs with the main controller.

 The project is still being iterated on to add more features and functionality for the user.

 **Current features:**
-* Create an account and register your Raspberry Pi
+* Create an account and register your main controller
 * Secure login
-* Dashboard where listener is running to pick up newly plugged in devices (Arduinos) to set to your account
+* Dashboard where listener is running to pick up newly plugged in watering device for your plant
-* Dashboard to display status of device (Arduinos), if functional, on, or other status (some sensor not working)
+* Dashboard to display the status of your watering device(s) for each plant
-* Dashboard to show all devices (Arduinos) and set device details, plant to water, watering schedule, amount of water
+* Screen to edit/add a schedule to your watering device by day of the week, time, and amount to water
-* Ability to set schedule for watering your plant
+* Screen to show the device schedule
 * Easy to use and intuitive!
 Set it and forget it

 **Roadmap:**